 Even if the top part of your carpet dries fairly quickly, keep in mind that there is an underlying carpet mat, which can take longer to dry.
 Under that carpet mat, there may be wood floors, which can develop rot when exposed to too much water.

 3. Stains From Furniture

 Cleaning your own Colorado Springs carpet is not an easy job.
 It takes a lot of energy and strength, so you may be tempted to rush at the end, and put everything back where it was too soon.
 Before you put your furniture back, however, you need to wait for the carpet to dry to avoid stains.

 The stains from wood furniture, for example, can bleed into the wet carpet.
 Metal furniture like filing cabinets can cause rust stains on the carpet, which can be incredibly hard to remove.

 Besides dirt and stains, you also want to kill any bacteria lurking in your carpets.
 Carpets, like sponges, can absorb a lot of bacteria, which can make you and your family sick.
 DIY carpet cleaning does not get rid of most bacteria because there is not enough heat.

-Professional steam cleaners, however, do have the heat to kill 99.9 percent of bacteria, germs, and viruses, including E.coli, staph, salmonella, etc. Even if you don’t choose steam cleaning, professional cleaners will have the right tools and equipment to clean your carpet well.
+Colorado Springs professional steam cleaners, however, do have the heat to kill 99.9 percent of bacteria, germs, and viruses, including E.coli, staph, salmonella, etc. Even if you don’t choose steam cleaning, professional cleaners will have the right tools and equipment to clean your carpet well.

 There’s nothing wrong with cleaning a few stains here and there yourself, but if your carpet needs a full cleaning, you should leave the job to the professionals.
 Doing it wrong can damage the carpet, promote more stains, and even make your family sick.
-If you would like to know more, or if you want to get a quote on carpet cleaning services, contact us at Empire Roofing and Restoration today.
+If you would like to know more, or if you want to get a quote on carpet cleaning services, contact us at Empire Roofing and Restoration in Colorado Springs today.